codatio/codat-docs/docs/sync-for-expenses/gettingstarted.md

 - One will be to their accounting platform
 - The other will be to the partner expense integration

-When you create the partner expense connection it will already be 'Linked' so you won't need to authorise this connection again.
+When you create the partner expense connection it will already be 'Linked' so you won't need to authorize this connection again.

 ## Enable your SMB to authorize access to their data